ImtiazVision/imtiazvision/README.md

 </a>

  > Currently studying and building the habit of looking at the big picture rather than focusing on individual pixels.
+ > Soft Skills that I do possess or would like to acquire are the followings :

+      Communication
+      Teamwork
+      Detail-Oriented
+      Problem-Solving
+      Adaptability
+      Time Management
+      Work Ethic
+      Interpersonal Skills
+      Creativity
+      Servant Leadership

 <h3 align="center" >Favorite Quotes : </h3>